Affinity-VAE: incorporating prior knowledge in representation learning from scientific images: Methods

 \subsection{Affinity metrics}

-Regularisation of the latent space ensures that semantically similar objects are encoded near to each other (i.e. at similar positions in latent space) while dissimilar objects are encoded far apart.
-To achieve this regularisation we require knowledge of the similarity between all pairs of training examples.
+Regularization of the latent space with respect to the pre-calculated affinity score ensures the adjacency of the encoded objects within the latent space is in accordance with the provided similarity metric.
+To achieve this regularization we require a pairwise similarity between all classes in training examples.
 The affinity between two structures can be described in accordance with the intrinsic properties of the data.
+The affinity score in our calculations reflects the pairwise shape similarity between classes.
+We have constructed the shape similarity matrix comparing two methods, SOAP and FSC, as well as hand manipulation to ensure the most meaningful similarity between the classes.
 The choice of affinity descriptor (shape, or indeed any other metric) should therefore be made with respect to the property of the data intended to achieve the desired data separation.